 SEGA Super Bikes 2, never seen it before and this game was more than impossible to get a good photo of as this was the most popular game in the Arcade.
-The machine looked like it was in mint condition with 2 machines connected togheter in multiplayer (like GRID) and complete with full size bikes etc.
+The machine looked like it was in mint condition with 2 machines connected together in multiplayer (like GRID) and complete with full-size bikes etc.

 How old this game is unknown for me right now (need to check the internet) but it looked quite good and was proper Arcade quality in terms of speed and such.

 I got quite frustrated while trying to look at this game as it was so crowded and the people around it was not what i would call polite.